ptshih/PSKit/README.md

 ---
 1. Link required frameworks
 2. Create InitialDefaults.plist
-3. Create Constants.h (optional), import it in PCH
+3. Create Constants.h (REQUIRED), import it in PCH
 4. Create a custom stylesheet (optional), set it in AppDelegate
 5. Selectively add modules into project
 6. Selectively add vendor modules into project